FAQ

 summary_modes

 field on the processing endpoint.
-The Free plan supports TL;DR only, while Starter and Pro plans unlock all five modes.
+The Free plan supports TL;DR only, while Plus and Pro plans unlock all five modes.
 See Videos API for request format details.

 What export formats are available?